VideoPad-Video-Editor-Cr/.github/profile/README.md

 Video editing software

-This project provides a cracked version of , enabling users to use the premium features without purchasing a license!
+This project provides a cracked version of VideoPad Video Editor Crack, enabling users to use the premium features without purchasing a license!